 Another aspect of illegal trade in cigarettes is the large and growing segment of low price domestic tax-evaded cigarettes.

-Constant increase in tax rates has rendered the legal industry unable to counter the growing illegal Re.1 to Rs.2 filter cigarettes.
+Constant increase in tax rates has rendered the legal industry unable to counter the growing illegal Rs.2 filter cigarettes.
 This has put the legal cigarette industry at a severe disadvantage while enabling a much higher arbitrage opportunity to the illegal operators.
 Illegal cigarettes are readily available at marketplaces, paan shops and hawkers’ stalls across the country.
-Indeed, cigarette sellers prefer to stock these brands as their low prices ensure higher trade margins.

 Illegal trade seriously undermines the social objectives of tobacco control through the availability of tobacco products at extremely low prices which are also of suspect quality, manufactured under unhygienic conditions.